StudioShemp/ESP32-Garage-DoorController-V2-MQTT-Blynk/README.md

 #### Note
-There is also a "web" vrsion of this layout that is set up in the developer settings in the Blynk developer web site. ie - It sets up a web page with similar buttons / displays as the mobile app, so you could control your device via a web page if that's your thing.
+There is also a "web" version of this layout that is set up in the developer settings in the Blynk developer web site. ie - It sets up a web page with similar buttons / displays as the mobile app, so you could control your device via a web page if that's your thing.
 Blynk advise that this should also be done but I'm not certain it's necessary.